Skip to main content

 Vegan mince pies

 Mince pies have gone on a real journey when it comes to animal ingredients.
-They used to be made with actual meat (hence the name), but most swapped the meat for fruit in the late Victorian era (though they still generally contained suet which can be from animal or plantbased sources).
+They used to be made with actual meat (hence the name), but most swapped the meat for fruit in the late Victorian era (though they still generally contained suet which can be from animal or plant-based sources).

 Not to be left behind the times, many mince pies are now becoming vegan.

-None of the brands in this guide are part of fully vegan companies, but the majority appeared to offer a vegan version, with the exception of Booths, Daylesford, Iceland, Mr Kipling, and Roots & Wings.
+None of the brands in this guide are part of fully vegan companies, but the majority appeared to offer a vegan version, with the exception of Aldi, Booths, Daylesford, Iceland, Mr Kipling, and Roots & Wings.

-All the companies in this guide sell a significant amount of animal products, and most of them are supermarkets with huge ranges but without adequate welfare policies.
+In fact, all the companies in this guide sell a significant amount of animal products, and most of them are supermarkets with huge ranges but without adequate welfare policies.

+Riverford, Roots & Wings and Authentic Bread Company scored 70 for animal issues because all of their animal products were covered by policies which, to some extent, mitigated the suffering of the animals concerned.
 For these companies, it was because their entire range was certified organic, which includes standards for animal welfare.
 With Riverford this is true apart from the sale of some wild fish, which it said was line caught in small boats.
-Abel & Cole and Daylesford were largely organic but sold farmed salmon so only scored 10.

 Are there palm oil free mince pies?